How to get more Google reviews for your fitness or yoga studio

 Yes, it’s always nice to get an unexpected, positive review.
 But for all of the reasons listed above, but especially review velocity, you’re going to want to generate a steady stream of reviews.
 Don’t worry, we’re not going to suggest you hound your customers over the phone or turn up at their doorstep, demanding feedback!
 It’s all about automating and streamlining the process.
 Here are some simple ways you can do just that:

 - Create a ‘thank you’ page for purchases that asks for Google reviews.
-In this video tutorial, I’ll show you how to get MINDBODY to redirect to your new custom thank you page every time someone makes a purchase.
+In the first video tutorial below, I’ll show you how to set up your MINDBODY account to redirect to your new custom thank you page every time someone makes a purchase.

-- After the customer has been into the studio for their first session, send a gentle follow up email asking them to review their experience.
+- After the customer has been into the studio for their first session or appointment, send a gentle follow up email asking them to review their experience.
 You can create an incentive for them to do this by offering them a free session, or 50% off their next class.
+In the second video below I'll show you how to create a follow-up email in Acuity Scheduling, for those of you who use Acuity for appointment booking.

 - To ensure you’re getting as positive a review as possible, it’s a good idea to prompt your customers to think about particular questions as they write their review — for example, ‘What did you think of the instructors?
 How did you feel after your class?’